Written by: Michael Abha na tSionainn

 Things to know about being “Irish” for Saint Patrick’s day.

 My earliest American ancestor arrived in the Virginia colony in 1682 to serve a seven year indentured servitude.
 A form of debt bondage, meaning it was an agreed upon term of unpaid labor that usually paid off the costs of the servant’s immigration to America.
 He arrived on the shores of Colonial America and was auctioned to the man who then paid his passage to the shipmaster who brought him.
 Indentured servants were not paid wages but they were generally housed, clothed, and fed.
 Daniel Shannon worked off his debt and married Abigail Vaughan at Portsmouth, Virginia in 1689.
 The rest, as they say is history.
 Fast forward a few generations and we find the family in western Pennsylvania and owners of a tavern in Bethel township.
 The family bought it from the heirs of a man named Reynolds who was hanged by the British for the crime of counterfeiting.
+The Irish were familiar with being hanged by the Enclish.
 How Irish is owning a tavern.

 Jump another hundred years or so and having somehow survived the Revolution, The Blackhawk war, The war of the Southern Rebellion and various other disagreements including my great-grandfather’s two years in Sing Sing, we arrived in Arroyo Grande in 1888.
 John Edward Shannon, he of Sing Sing fame and his wife Catherine Shannon, nee Brennan bought a house and small ranch just off Corbit Canyon near the old stage road and settled in.
 We’re still here 134 years later.
 Being near the sea, it’s as far as they could go.